 Therapy in Marietta, GA for Blended Families

 Theirs was a match made in heaven—both for the couple and their children.
 Mike, with his three boys, was perfectly aligned to Carol, with her three girls.
 The Bradys are one of America’s most recognizable TV families, and they were the picture of the perfect blended family.
 Marcia and Greg competed to be the oldest, and Bobby would pull Cindy’s hair.
 However, they were almost always one, big happy family.
 Any tensions were resolved by the end of every episode.
 If only being a blended family were so easy!
 Most blended families run into a number of challenges as they build their unified, happy home.
-In many cases, blended families are working with a family therapist to help them navigate those challenges.
+In many cases, blended families are working with a family therapist or psychologist to help them navigate those challenges.
 Being a blended family can be a lot of work, but it is almost always worth the effort.

 “You have to take things slowly.
 Just because you love someone doesn’t mean that you’re going to automatically love their children.